Peter London

 Peter London (born Peter Lunden; 28 September 1982 in Sweden) is a Swedish bassist.
 He is best known as the bassist for the Swedish sleaze band Crashdïet, but he also performs as a one-man band, Alter Egon.
 As Alter Egon, London plays all the instruments himself and sings in Swedish.
 The songs are mostly about himself and sexual freedom.
-Since 2015, London has been the bass-player of RAC/pop rock-band Bedårande Barn where Jimmie Åkesson plays keyboard.
+Since 2015, London has been the bass-player of pop rock-band Bedårande Barn.

 London married Swedish model and former Miss Sweden title-holder Isabel Lestapier Winqvist on 25 June 2010 at the Hedvig Eleonora Church in Stockholm.
 They were divorced in March 2012.
+In 2023, Swedish media reported that he was in a relationship with the Swedish media commentator and politician, Louise Erixon.